unnynet/unnynet-docs/eng/docs/data_editor/advanced/localization.md

 We are going to let you import/export and work with all of your localization right in the Data Editor.
 This feature is under development right now, but we have a temporary substitution, which you can use and later migrate without any problems.

-When you create a new parameter, instead of selecting type **string**, make it **Localized String**.
+When you create a new parameter, instead of selecting type **String**, make it **Localized String**.
 Everytime, when you try to access this parameter in the code, it'll instantly give you already localized value.

 Let's say you have a pair "Key": "LocalizedValue":

 1. You create a new parameter with type of Localized String.
 2. In the document you put the value **Key**.
 3. When you access your parameter from the code, you will be getting **LocalizedValue** instead of **Key**.